ThomasWong2022/pedlar/README.md

 Refer to the csv files attached to have a better idea on how the trades and history are stored in pedlar

-Currrently we have implemeted two method to create and close orders
+Currrently we have implemeted two methods to create and close orders.
+We support market orders only at the moment.

+We would like to hear your feedback in imporving the platform.
+It would be good to have

+Possible features

 ### Installation
 The client API is can be installed using: